 The Company monitors capital adequacy as part of its continual capital management activities and currently exceeds the Company's risk based benchmark for meeting capital adequacy.
+The Company received €1m in additional capital from its parent company during 2022 in order to ensure solvency and support business development.

 In addition, the Company has completed an Own Risk Solvency Assessment ("ORSA") which demonstrates that the Company continues to have adequate capital cover and options to reduce risk where necessary.
 The greatest risk exposure is within underwriting and market risk.
 There is further information in the SFCR on how the Company manages these risks, and how the risks are mitigated against.

 Effective 1 October 2021, the Company entered into a whole account Quota Share agreement with Maiden Reinsurance Ltd., a sister company domiciled in the State of Vermont, United States.
-The agreement, structured on the basis of a Funds Witheld arrangement, was effected to provide ongoing capital support to the Company as it develops its business operations.
+The agreement, structured on the basis of a Funds Withheld arrangement, was effected to provide ongoing capital support to the Company as it develops its business operations.